-You are here only to determine whether the defendants are guilty or not guilty of the charges in the indictment.
-The defendants is not on trial for any conduct or offense not charged in the indictment.
+You are here only to determine whether defendant is guilty or not guilty of the charges in the indictment.
+Defendant is not on trial for any conduct or offense not charged in the indictment.

-A separate crime is charged against the defendants in each count.
-The charges have been joined for trial.
-You must decide the case of each defendant on each crime charged against that defendant separately.
-Your verdict on any count as to any defendant should not control your verdict on any other count or as to any other defendant.
+A separate crime is charged against the defendant in each count.
+You must decide each count separately.
+Your verdict on one count should not control your verdict on any other count.